cbuescher/elasticsearch/README.md

 For more details, please issue `esrally delete race --help`.

-**Note:** The admin tool also supports a dry-run mode for all commands that would change the data store.
-Just append `--dry-run`.
+**Note:** All commands that would change the data store support a dry-run mode: append `--dry-run` to use it.

 #### Find logs, telemetry or heapdumps from older nightly runs